PALEOCURRICULUM VITAE

 Exhibits Design & Development -

-Bambiraptor & Dinosaur-Bird Evolution, Graves Museum of Natural History and Broward County Convention Center, Ft.
-Lauderdale, FL, 2000
+Bambiraptor & Dinosaur-Bird Evolution, Graves Museum of Natural History and Broward County Convention Center, Fort Lauderdale, 2000

 Dinosaur hall, Maryland Science Center, 2002-04